fengyanshi/fengyanshi.github.io/setup.rst

 *************************

 1. uncompress the code from the package downloaded
 2. modify *Makefile* if needed.
 There are several necessary flags in Makefile needed to specify below.

 * --DDOUBLE_PRECISION: use double precision, default is single precision.
 * --DPARALLEL: use parallel mode, default is serial mode.
-* --DSAMPLES: include all samples, default is no sample included.
 * --DCARTESIAN: Cartesian version, otherwise Spherical version
 * --DINTEL: if INTEL compiler is used, this option can make use of FPORT for the RAND() function
 * --DCRAY: for CRAY RAND() and system commands